eellpp/pubScratchpad/Tech/programming/java/javaInterviewQuestion.md

 The Singleton Pattern is commonly used to manage resources that are shared among multiple components of an application.

 ### Are Singleton Beans Thread-Safe?
-No, singleton beans are not thread-safe, as thread safety is about execution, whereas the singleton is a design pattern focusing on creation.
+No, singleton beans are not thread-safe

 When multiple threads access and modify the same instance of a singleton bean concurrently, you need to take proper synchronization measures to ensure thread safety.